-One of the communication systems implemented in VERTIGO is the Joint Architecture for Unmanned Systems (JAUS) protocol.
-VERTIGO uses the 2010 version of the Aerospace standards.
+One of the communication systems implemented in Take3 is the Joint Architecture for Unmanned Systems (JAUS) protocol.
+TAKE 3 uses the 2010 version of the Aerospace standards.
 These standards specify the unique structure, transportation, and responses for each message and service.
 The three types of communication that JAUS enables are discovery, navigation commands, and reporting.

-For the implementation of JAUS, VERTIGO uses the JAUS Toolset (JTS), an open source software which uses a Graphical User Interface (GUI) input system to autogenerate the code for JAUS functionality.
+For the implementation of JAUS, TAKE 3 uses the JAUS Toolset (JTS), an open source software which uses a Graphical User Interface (GUI) input system to auto-generate the code for JAUS functionality.
 This software relies on JR Middleware to create the network connection.
-However, JTS is built using a different build tool than the rest of the module systems on VERTIGO.
+However, JTS is built using a different build tool than the rest of the module systems on TAKE 3.
 Thus, there is no direct way to interface between the JAUS networking system and ROS.

 The ROS/IOP bridge is an open-source tool that, as the name suggests, creates a bridge between an IOP communication node and a ROS robot control system.
 The bridge allows the JAUS components to access data about the robot's status, position, velocity, and more, to be used in communications with an external controller or other entity.
+Also JAUS commands can be send from the OCU/CVT for controlling the robot.
+The main goal of JAUS is to structure communication and inter-operation of unmanned systems within a network.
+A JAUS system is made up of subsystems connected to a common data network.
+A Subsystem typically represents a physical entity in the system network, such as an unmanned vehicle or operator control unit, in our case the Segway robot.
+The JAUS network is further subdivided into hierarchical layers.
+There are two types of communicating nodes, the sender and client (receiver).
+As such, the bridge contains methodology for creating plugins for both types of nodes.
+The message is parsed by the JAUS plug in and sent to the ROS/IOP bridge.
+The bridge then maps the data and commands contained therein out to the correct ROS topics and publishes them, thereby completing the bridge.
+The ROS/IOP-Bridge consists of a lot of independent components.
+All services of the ROS/IOP Bridge are implemented as a plugin.
+We can configure to use all services in one component or in a lot of independent components.
 The system that we have implemented includes only one component, which will contain all the services needed for the competition.
 Each service is defined in the SAE standards as a finite state machine, which is implemented by the ROS-IOP bridge as a plugin.